yarisvt/tyk-docs/tyk-docs/content/security/your-apis/basic-auth.md

 ```

-Notice the `basic_auth_data` section - this is all that is really required, if an API is basic auth enabled, any keys that are retrieved will check this field for a password and compare it to the password encoded in the request.
+Notice the `basic_auth_data` section - this is all that is really required.If an API is basic authentication enabled, any keys that are retrieved will check this field for a password and compare it to the password encoded in the request.
 The password will be encrypted by default using bcrypt to ensure it is secure.

-> **Note**: Basic authentication keys are not created the same way as other keys, since the key ID is not generated by the system a basic auth key cannot use the `/tyk/keys/create` endpoint, and instead should `POST` to `/tyk/keys/{username}` of the Tyk Gateway API, this will *ADD* a key to the system.
+> **Note**: Basic authentication keys are not created the same way as other keys.
+Since the key ID is not generated by the system a basic authentication key cannot use the `/tyk/keys/create` endpoint, and instead should `POST` to `/tyk/keys/{username}` of the Tyk Gateway API.
+This will *ADD* a key to the system.
 Subsequent requests will overwrite this entry, sending a `PUT` request will update the entry.

-### Create user using Gateway API
+### Create a Basic Authentication User using the Gateway API

-The below command will use the gateway API to generate a new basic auth user in Tyk Gateway:
+The below command will use the Tyk Gateway API to create a new basic authentication user in the Tyk Gateway:

 ```{.copyWrapper}
 curl -X POST -H "x-tyk-authorization: 352d20fe67be67f6340b4c0605b044c3" \